biodivportal/unknown_concepts_api/README.md

 ## Features

 - **Identify Unknown Concepts**: Extract unknown concepts from text by comparing them against a list of known concepts.
+- **Match Concepts to Ontologies**: Extract unknown concepts from text by comparing them against a list of known concepts.
+- **Create Definitions for Concepts**: Extract unknown concepts from text by comparing them against a list of known concepts.
+- **Create Synonyms for Concepts**: Extract unknown concepts from text by comparing them against a list of known concepts.
+- **Full Unknown Concepts Pipeline**: Extract unknown concepts from text by comparing them against a list of known concepts.
+Provide synonyms, definitions, and fitting ontologies for all of them.
 - **Development Mode**: Easily test the API with a static response by enabling development mode via a query parameter.

 ## Installation